Deep Throat (The X-Files episode): Post-production

-Carter claimed that the scenes with the flashing lights in the sky were the "worst effects we've ever done", given limits on money and time; he also commented that special effects were still in their infancy.
-Beck was the special effects producer and supervisor during season one; he and Carter unsuccessfully tried to make the special effects look three dimensional and "better".
-According to Carter, the result looked like a "kind of hi-tech Pong game".
+Carter claimed that the scenes with the flashing lights in the sky were the "worst effects we've ever done," given limits on money and time; he also commented that digital-based special effects were still in their infancy.
+Beck was the special effects producer and supervisor during season one; he and Carter unsuccessfully tried to make the special effects look three dimensional and "better."
+According to Carter, the result looked like a "kind of hi-tech Pong game."

 This episode marks Mark Snow's debut as a solo composer for the series.
 Carter stated he and the production crew were "fearful" of using too much music in the episode, and the first season as a whole.
 Anderson's voiceover narration towards the end of the episode was inserted after complaints from Fox executives, who desired more closure.
 The executives felt that viewers were not supposed to be "confused" after watching and must have at least a slight idea of what was going on.
 The voiceovers became a common technique for the remainder of the series.

 Themes

 Mossinger's warning to Mulder that some truths should be kept hidden from the public has been cited by scholars as representing the difficulty of forcing large organizations to take responsibility for wrongdoing.
-The episode's final revelation, that aliens have been on Earth "for a long, long time", has been cited as following a trend of post-futurism established by science fiction cinema in the 1980s.
+The episode's final revelation, that aliens have been on Earth "for a long, long time," has been cited as following a trend of post-futurism established by science fiction cinema in the 1980s.
 This trend has replaced traditional science fiction topics such as space exploration with themes inspired by the Watergate scandal and the spread of conspiracy theories.